arvidn/libtorrent/docs/manual.rst

 that will maintain or decrease the number of sparse regions are prioritized.
 To disable this functionality, set this to 0.
 It defaults to 0 on all platforms except windows.

+``lock_disk_cache`` if lock disk cache is set to true the disk cache that's in use, will be locked in physical memory, preventing it from being swapped out.

 pe_settings
 ===========